These rifles in .450 Bushmaster will increase your range this season.

 Ruger American Rifle Ranch

 This is arguably one of the most popular bolt-action rifles in Michigan right now because of the solid price point, reliability, and availability.
 This gun features an FDE synthetic stock fitted with a generous rubber buttpad to tame the recoil of this powerful rifle cartridge.
 The cold hammer-forged barrel is already threaded.
 Speaking of which, the barrel length is 16.12 inches.
+Thanks to that short barrel, the overall length is only about 36 inches, making it feel closer to a carbine style rifle in length.
+Perfect for brushy areas.
 The trigger pull can be adjusted, and the bolt has a 70-degree throw on it.
 This rifle has a capcity of 3+1 rounds, which perfectly fits into most state's guidelines.
 Odds are you will not need a follow-up.
 This rifle is a tack driver and will drop most big bucks in their tracks with just a single shot.
 This rifle comes fitted with a factory-installed rail waiting for the optic of your choice.
 Ruger somehow managed to keep the weight of this rifle a feather light 5.5 pounds, making it a true joy to lug deep into the deer woods.

 Savage Arms Apex 110 Apex Hunter XP